luomus/FinBIF-QGIS-plugin/README.md

 ## Overview

 The FinBIF API Plugin for QGIS allows users to fetch data from the FinBIF API and load it directly into QGIS.
-This plugin provides a user-friendly interface to query the FinBIF API and visualize the data on a map.
+This plugin provides a user-friendly interface to query the FinBIF API and visualize the data on a map. *Note*: this is only for open data so part of it might be coarsened.
+For restricted data, make a [data request](https://info.laji.fi/etusivu/aineistopyynnot/) or visit [public authorities portal](https://viranomaiset.laji.fi/).

 ## Features